th317erd/schreamer/README.md

 ## Terminology

-1. Format = The binary file format, specified by Definers.
+1. Format/Template = The binary file format, specified by Definers.
 At the top-most level this is just another Node.
 2. Provider = A simple object of key/value pairs used to provide data to a writer.
 3. Definer = A simple method that returns a Node to define how to read or write data.
 4. Node = A simple object that defines the structure of the data to be read or written.

 ## How schreamer works

-Schreamer works by composing "Definers" into a format.
+Schreamer works by composing "Definers" into a template.
 Definers are simply methods that return object "nodes".
 These nodes specify the type of data to be read or written.

-The underlying system manages opening files for you, filling or writing buffers from/to the file-system, and walking the format of "nodes" to know how to read or write data.
+The underlying system manages opening files for you, filling or writing buffers from/to the file-system, and walking the template of "nodes" to know how to read or write data.

 Readers and writers are created by calling `createReader` or `createWriter` respectively.
 These two methods accept two parameters, a `format`, and a `provider`.